Invite friends and family to read the obituary and add memories.

 In 1999, with the additional support of Frank Flaman, the centre was moved to Lebret, SK and renamed the Flaman-Morris Home, Inc. This residence, employing three full-time and two part-time staff, housed up to eight people seeking guidance and nutritional care.
 In 2006, Sister Theresa was inducted into the Orthomolecular Medicine Hall of Fame in Vancouver, BC., the youngest-ever inductee.

 After 31 years of ministry in alternative health care and education, Sister Theresa retired in 2017 to Balcarres, SK where she served in volunteer pastoral ministry.
 In 2025 she moved to Saskatoon.
-All whose lives she touched remember her as a gentle, soft-spoken person with a warm smile and firm commitment to holistic living.
+Those whose lives she touched remember her as a gentle, soft-spoken person with a warm smile and firm commitment to holistic living.

 The Ursuline Sisters and the Feist family express their deep gratitude to the health care providers at Trinity Manor, St. Paul's Hospital and the Hospice at Glengarda for their compassionate and competent care during Sister Theresa's lengthy illness.